dsoto/WP16/outline.md

 - we specifically address survey-based estimates of latent demand
 - these methods provide a range of estimates to be corroborated by future work
+- we use this method in a case study of a region undergoing electrification

 # Introduction